tangaac/weaklink/README.md

 platform-specific equivalents), Weaklink automatically handles loading and symbol resolution at runtime, simplifying the process.

-This is especially for calling into plugins that export mangled symbols (like C++ or Rust), since finding out the mangled symbol name for a function may be non-trivial.
+This is especially helpful when calling into plugins that export mangled symbols (such as C++ or Rust), since determining the mangled symbol name for a function can be non-trivial.

 # How does it work?